Tevfik-365/diary-create/README.md

-This log builder is not yet complete libraries (Flask, Python, SQLalchemy) It works with VSC (Visual Studio Code).
+This log builder is not yet complete.
+Libraries (flask, python, sqlalchemy) it works with VSC (Visual Studio Code).